With summer ending in Mankato area, now is an ideal time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last checked yours?
-Remove it and hold it up to the light.
-If light isn’t visible, get a new one.
+Not sure when you last checked yours?
+Take it out and tilt it toward the light.
+If there’s no light visible, replace it.

 3. Clean the Inside